-By January 6th, 2022, organizations using Teams Phone System must make changes to comply with RAY BAUM’s Act.
+As of January 6th, 2022, organizations using Teams Phone System must make changes to comply with RAY BAUM’s Act.
 The law requires the org to accurately provide the physical address of their employees when they call 911 from Teams, no matter their location.

 This is deadline number two of the act, specifically aimed at remote and nomadic workers on Teams mobile and desktop apps (softphones).
 Act I should’ve been completed by January 6th, 2021.
 At that time, the law required that an organization provide accurate “dispatchable location” information for fixed VoIP (hard phones) inside the organization’s premises.
 Our colleague John Miller has written extensively on how to configure e911 in Teams for enterprise locations.

-Now it’s time to solve the harder problem, nomadic and Work from Home (WFH) employees.
+This law solves the harder problem, nomadic and Work from Home (WFH) employees.

 Organizations will need to:

 - Make some configuration changes in the Microsoft Teams Admin Center.
-These changes are being finalized by Microsoft and Enabling will detail them as soon as possible.

 - Test the changes.

 - Communicate to employees about how their experience will be different after the change.